jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 Another friend, Seamus, joined our trip today and met us in Málaga.
 The three of us enjoyed tapas and beers in random plazas.
 The weather was perfect and spending time outside was wonderful.

-Eventually we made our way back to the train station and, while we waited for the train back to El Chorro, we bought groceries in a market.
+Eventually, we made our way back to the train station and, while we waited for the train back to El Chorro, we bought groceries in a market.

 **March 25th**

-We wanted to get Seamus on some rock as quickly as possible so we opted to clime at Las Encantadas.
-This crag is within a ten minute walk of Olive Branch and extremely easy to find.
+We wanted to get Seamus on some rock as quickly as possible so we opted to climb at Las Encantadas.
+This crag is within a ten-minute walk of Olive Branch and extremely easy to find.

 The Rockfax book is particularly out of date with this crag.
 Luckily, we were able to download a topo from the [Climbing Lodge](http://www.klettern-in-spanien.de/en/el-chorro/topo-download/).

 Below are the routes we climbed.
 There were so many here that we didn't climb.
 One of the highlights of this crag was Crisis de identidad.
-This was a shorter route but had a really great small roof / bulge you had to pull.
+This was a shorter route but had a really great small roof/bulge you had to pull.
 Guerrera and La de Seba felt pretty adventures.

 - Bohem destrell, 6a+
 - Variante, ?